 - Harambee House

 - Access to campus buildings is limited to visitors on College business.
-Consistent with our vaccination mandate for members of our community, guests must be vaccinated and registered before coming to campus.
+Consistent with our vaccination mandate for members of our community, guests must be vaccinated (including booster) and registered before coming to campus.

 - Faculty and staff may invite guest lecturers, speakers, job candidates, research collaborators, vendors, contractors, and others on official college business to campus.
-The faculty or staff member inviting a guest is responsible for ensuring that the guest completes the visitor registration form prior to arriving on campus, which asks them to verify their vaccination status and agree to adhere to our masking policy.
+The faculty or staff member inviting a guest is responsible for ensuring that the guest completes the visitor registration form prior to arriving on campus, which asks them to verify their vaccination status (including booster) and agree to adhere to our masking policy.
 (Contractors hired by the Facilities Department follow a separate process.)
-We ask that you limit the number of guests, especially as the semester begins and we are focused on reducing the risk of exposure for our community.
+We ask that you limit the number of guests as we are focused on reducing the risk of exposure for our community.

 Faculty, staff, and students may invite guests, including alumnae, family, and friends, to visit with them outdoors on the campus grounds.
-These guests are not required to register.
+These guests are not required to register and masking is not required outdoors.

 Events and functions

-Lectures and other campus events will be closed to the public.
-High-profile events that are designed to attract a broad audience will be livestreamed.
+Lectures and other campus events are open to registered guests only.
+High-profile events that are designed to attract a broad audience will be livestreamed or seating will be pre-registered for campus community members.

 Prospective students and their parents are allowed to visit campus but must register with the Office of Admission in advance, provide proof of vaccination, and be masked indoors at all times.

-Mail Services is resuming regular deliveries to the mail delivery location for departments on their usual schedule.
+Wellesley College Mail Services has resumed regular deliveries to the mail delivery location for departments on their usual schedule.
 They will leave a blue mail bag with the incoming mail and pick up a blue bag with the outgoing mail in it.
 If departments do not want their mail delivered to them, they can notify Fran Adams how they would prefer their mail to be handled.

 Printing and copy services